Paramathic/optima/README.md

 ```

 ## Quick Start
-Our code base supports multiple pruning, quantization, and low-rank approximation techniques.
+Our code base supports multiple pruning methods with OPTIMA's optimal weight updates via Quadratic Programming.
 Below, we provide an
 example and a brief description of how to use our code base.
 For a more automated and detailed example, please refer to
 [srcipts/run.sh](scripts/run.sh).